CNH Industrial NV (CNHI) Q3 2017 Results - Earnings Call Transcript

 Massimiliano Chiara - CNH Industrial NV

 So, Joe, you can basically calculate yourself looking at the distribution of our maturities.
-As a result of the reduced price that we are experiencing now in the market after the investment grade announcement, we would suggest to hold on until we can come out with the 2018 guidance as we need to see how the exchange rate settles and we can probably give you a hard number for 2018.
+As a result of the reduced price that we are experiencing now in the market after the investment grade announcement, we would suggest to hold on until we can come out with the 2018 guidance as we need to see how the exchange rate settles, and we can probably give you a hard number for 2018.

 Joseph John O'Dea - Vertical Research Partners LLC